PASTAplus/auth/docs/api/profile.md

 ### Status codes

 - `200 OK`
   - A new profile was created or an existing profile was used.
-The `msg` field in the response body will indicate which.
+  - Response body:
+    - `msg` - A message indicating if a new profile was created or an existing one was used.
+    - `edi_id` - EDI-ID of the new or existing profile.

 ### Examples

-Example request using curl and JSON:
+Example request using cURL and JSON:

 ```shell
 curl -X POST https://auth.edirepository.org/auth/v1/profile \